OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-cd-to-co/index.md

 Before we can create runbooks for database backups, we need a database.

 You would typically use a hosted service like RDS in a production setting.
 RDS provides out-of-the-box high availability, backups, maintenance windows, security, and more, all of which requires a significant effort to replicate with a local database.
 However, for the demonstration purposes of this blog, we’ll deploy MySQL to EKS and point our PetClinic application to it.
-We can then script common management tasks against the database to demonstrate the kind of continuous operations that keep a production deployment running.
+We can then script common management tasks against the database to demonstrate the kind of Continuous Operations that keep a production deployment running.

 We’ll use the official [MySQL](https://hub.docker.com/_/mysql) Docker image, but we also need some additional tools on the image to allow us to transfer a backup to a second location.
 Since we are using AWS to host our Kubernetes cluster, we’ll backup our database to S3.
 This means we need the AWS CLI included in the MySQL Docker image to transfer a database backup.